 (This page contains affiliate links.
 Read my full disclosure.)

-White chocolate is a great alternative to using buttercream.
+White chocolate is a great alternative to using buttercream as cake frosting.
 It’s so great that it will do more than enhance the flavor of your cake.
 White chocolate ganache can also help create a firm surface for your cakes if they will be covered with fondant.
 This white chocolate ganache recipe is so awesome and it only requires 2 ingredients, with a 3 step process.

 WHITE CHOCOLATE GANACHE RECIPE

 This is enough to fill and cover a 10’’ cake or 3 dozen cupcakes

 - 54 oz of White Chocolate Chips

 First, place 1 cup of water into a medium size pot and place it on to the stove on medium heat.
 Now using a medium size metal mixing bowl, pour the heavy whipping cream into the bowl.

 Constantly stir the heavy cream allowing it to warm up.
 After stirring the heavy cream for 3 minutes, pour in the white chocolate chips.
 This is basically the double boiling method.